 - Local Registered office address (P.O.
 Box address is invalid)

-The process for setting up a company in Singapore, unlike that in other jurisdictions, is a highly simple affair.
+The steps for starting a Singapore company, unlike that in other jurisdictions, are highly streamlined.
 It has only two procedures in it.
 The experts appointed by the Singapore company incorporation services a) search for the availability of the desired company name and register it for the client’s use, and, b) Apply to ACRA to register client’s company.

 Registering Company Name of Proposed Company